-'s first solo adventure was written in 1982 by Chris Claremont
+'s first solo adventure was a four-issue miniseries, written in 1982 by Chris Claremont

 In earlier X-Men issues, Wolverine had met Mariko Yashida, a Japanese woman, from the powerful Yashida family.
 They had a romance, and now Wolverine goes to Japan for her.
 He met an old friend, the agent Asano Kimura, who informed him that Mariko was married.
 It was an arranged marriage, ordered by Mariko's father, Lord Shingen.
 Her husband was violent with her, but she refused Wolverine's help: it was a duty of family honor.
 Shingen captured Wolverine and defied him to a duel for Mariko.
 Wolverine lost, and was taken out of the mansion.

 When he woke up in the street, he was attacked by The Hand, and rescued by the ronin Yukio.
 Yukio fell in love with Wolverine, but he still wanted Mariko.
 Even worse, she was an agent of Shingen, instructed to seduce Wolverine, but she fell in love with him for real.
 Considering that he was done with Wolverine, he arranged a meeting with Katsuyori, head of a rival cartel, and ordered Yukio to kill him.
 She told Wolverine that Katsuyori was who sent The Hand against them, and they follow them to a Kabuki play.
 Katsuyori expected one of the actors to jump from the stage and attack Mariko and Shingen, but Wolverine intervened and saved them.
 But in the fight, Mariko saw Wolverine's savage fury for the first time, and left horrified.